UCSD-SUMS/constitution/constitution.md

 * Establish a vision for SUMS and strive to achieve it.
 * Oversee all officers and activities.
 * Represent SUMS before the student body and the University.
-* Be the primary point of contact with the University and the Community Advisor.
+* Maintain relations and be the primary point of contact with
+  * the University,
+  * the Community Advisor,
+  * the Student Success Center under the School of Physical Sciences,
+  * the Financial Operations / Research Administration under the Department of Mathematics,
+  * the Center for Student Involvement, and
+  * other external organizations.
+* Serve on the Student Success Center's Student Council with the Vice President Internal.
+* Oversee SUMS' finances with the Treasurer.
 * Lead the training of new and continuing officers.
 * Check the SUMS email account daily.
 * Organize the creation of and ensure SUMS' adherence to the constitution.